Tmeister/PageLinesSnippets/README.md

-PageLines-Snippets
+Sublime Text PageLines Snippets
 ==================

-Sublime Text Snippets for PageLines DMS
+This is a [Sublime Text][sublime] package which includes a bunch of handy snippets for develop for [PageLines DMS][pagelines]